 There were times when she would not live without me, sitting with me even the whole day, while I would be cooking food, and she would sit with me and make dough with her own kitchen set.
 But now she is away.
 A wall is created between us.
 She is sometimes studying, sometimes socializing and over the other half, she is out with her friends.

 She is in her teens now, the age which is unstoppable and full of bloom.

 Here now when I am sipping a cup of coffee and my daughter is in the other room behind doors, I visualize her smiling through the curtain.
 Suddenly the doorbell rang, and I went to open it, my friend was standing at the door.
 I called her in.
 She had come to ask me for a recipe for a special cake, which I often make for my daughter, as it is her favourite.
 Her son is coming back from the United States after so many years, and she wanted to make the same cake for him too.

 She saw my puzzled face and understood my dilemma.
 So she took me inside the kitchen.
 What we did was just a very simple thing.

-First Rhea hesitated but eventually emerged in a pink dress and a brown trouser.
-The first thing that Neena remarked is“How lovely you are looking Rhea, darling”, “Thank you Mausi”.
+First Rhea hesitated but eventually emerged in a pink dress and brown trousers.
+The first thing that Neena remarked is“How lovely you are looking Rhea, darling”, and “Thank you Mausi”.

 With a smile on her face, she cut one of the pieces and we all smiled and took a couple of selfies.
 The cake was sweet and yummy.